Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 : A fixed-width field providing the SRT socket ID to which a packet should be dispatched.
   The field may have the special value "0" when the packet is a connection request.

+## Overhead

+SRT data packet has a 16 bytes header, which adds to the payload of a QUIC packet.

+For example, let us consider the payload size of 1128 bytes (six 188-byte MPEG-TS packets).
+For a 20 Mbps stream, knowing that each data packet gets additional 16 bytes overhead, SRT would provide an overhead of only ~280 kbits/s (or 1.4%).

+Increasing the size of the payload e.g. to 1316 bytes (seven 188-byte MPEG-TS packets), SRT overhead at 20 Mbps would be ~240 kbits/s (or 1.2%).

+SRT receiver also sends full ACK packet every 10 ms. The size of the ACK packet is 44 bytes.
+This traffic goes in the opposite direction: from the payload receiver to the payload sender.
+Paylod sender responds on every ACK packet with a corresponding 16-byte ACKACK packet.
+This gives additional  1600 bytes per second, which may be considered negligible.

 ## Packet Integrity

 SRT does not provide mechanisms neither to verify the integrity of packets,